Ishan95014/cours/content/grep.md

 2023-09-05 12:00:02 ERROR: Failed to load module
 ```

-Absolutely, here's a concise addition showcasing `grep` used with a pipe:

 #### Example - grep on a command output

 Suppose you have a command `command` that generates a stream of output.
 You can filter this output using `grep` with a pipe (`|`).
 In the mock example below, we use `cat` as a placeholder for your command: